kirandash/django/blog/readme.md

 2. **Workspace Settings for VSCode**
     - `pip install pep8`, `pip install autopep8`, `pip install pylint`
     - Press Cmd + Shift + P: Open Workspace Settings (JSON)
     - This will create .vscode/settings.json file for us.
+Move the folder to backend/ since we want the settings to be applied only for backend folder.
     - copy paste the setings from article.
     - Change `"python.linting.pylintPath": "pylint",`